algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-17-python-guide.md

 Also under Special Permissions, you can select "Standard execution environment" or "Advanced GPU".
 Since our algorithm isn't processing large amounts of data needed to run on a GPU environment, we'll select "Standard execution environment".

-**Note:** You can find out more about licensing, algorithm permissions and GPU's check out the [Algorithm Basics Section](http://developers.algorithmia.com/basics/algorithm_basics/).
+Find out more about licensing, algorithm permissions and GPU's in the [Algorithm Basics Section](http://developers.algorithmia.com/basics/algorithm_basics/).
+{: .notice-info}

 Now hit the "Create" button on the bottom lower right of the form and you should see the algorithm console for your newly created algorithm: